creekstone/cws/instructions.md

   - A collapsible bio section.

 ### c.
 About Section
-- Provide an engaging introduction to Creekstone Capital’s mission, expertise, and purpose.
+- Provide an engaging introduction to Creekstone Capital's mission, expertise, and purpose.

 ### d.
 Footer
 - Include links to disclosures, careers, news, and media.